hyruuk/unf-montreal.ca/content/en/documentation/covid/phase_3/approbation.md

 **Procedures and preventive measures**: Mandatory hand washing - There are hydroalcoholic solution dispensers at the main entrance.
 Wearing a procedural mask (blue, disposable) is mandatory in CCSMTL facilities.
 The UNF provides you with the procedural masks.

-**Procedure for a participant visit**: The day before the meeting with your participant, you must review the [questions relating to COVID-19](https://unf-montreal.ca/documents/covid/procedure_visite_participant_CCSMTL/).
-You must also obtain your [participant's consent](https://unf-montreal.ca/documents/covid/autorisation_participant_recherche-DEUR_CCSMTL/) to resume research in the current COVID-19 context.
+**Procedure for a participant visit**: The day before the meeting with your participant, you must review the **[questions relating to COVID-19](https://unf-montreal.ca/documents/covid/procedure_visite_participant_CCSMTL/)**.
+You must also obtain your **[participant's consent](https://unf-montreal.ca/documents/covid/autorisation_participant_recherche-DEUR_CCSMTL/)** to resume research in the current COVID-19 context.
 This signed document must be kept in your participant file.

 ## **Reminder**